Jperez65/Opswat_Assesment/README.md

 ```bash
 python app.py sample.txt
 ```
-You always need to include a file name alonside the program in order for it work
+You always need to include a file name alonside the program in order for it work.
+Furthermore, the file should be at the same directory with the main program.

 ## Main Purpose